AdnSmile/donation-fe/README.md

 ## 📞 Support

-If you have questions or issues, please create an issue in the repository or contact the development team.
+If you have questions or issues, please create an issue in the repository or contact the developer.

 ---